Criteria for Success

 2. Uses simple language that is familiar to your audience.

-4. Is executed in ~20 seconds.
+4. Is executed in about 20 seconds to 1 minute.

 Structure Diagram